-TRIBECA FILM FESTIVAL 2021 REVIEW!
+NEW TO THEATERS!
 You’ve never seen a sports movie quite like Lauren Hadaway’s The Novice.
-The filmmaker expertly twists conventions; in her confident hands, what could have been just another underdog story becomes a tense, allegorical character study.
+The writer/director expertly twists conventions and in her confident hands, what could have been just another underdog story becomes a tense, allegorical character study.
 Hadaway indicts this country’s misguided preoccupation with being first, scrutinizing America’s twisted values via the prism of her uber-competitive protagonist.
-As a result, The Novice officially claims the title of The Best Film About Rowing Ever Made.
+As a result, this sports drama officially claims the title of Best Film About Rowing Ever Made.

-An over-achiever, to say the least, physics student Alex (Isabelle Fuhrman) joins the university’s rowing team, instantly setting her mind on becoming the best at the expense of forming any sort of kinship with her peers.
+An over-achiever, to say the least, physics student Alex (Isabelle Fuhrman) joins the university’s rowing team, instantly setting her mind on becoming the best at the expense of forming any kinship with her peers.
 Alex’s incessant determination makes her so withdrawn that even the team’s enthused coach Pete (Jonathan Cherry), who says things like “awesome sauce,” barely remembers her name at first.
-It remains to be determined whether the athletic, confident fellow rower Jamie (Amy Forsyth) is Alex’s friend or main competitor.
+It remains to be determined whether the athletic and confident Jamie (Amy Forsyth) is Alex’s friend or main competitor.

-When she and Jamie make the varsity team, Alex pushes even harder until she gets nosebleeds, urinates on herself, and worse.
-Alex’s grades falter.
-She somehow finds time to sort of date her physics TA / local band member, Dani (Dilone), who grows increasingly concerned about Alex’s deteriorating mental state (“Just like in high school, all for high fives at the podium…”).
-This leads to a culmination that I won’t reveal – I will say that perhaps Alex discovers herself, in a way.
+When she and Jamie both make the varsity team, Alex pushes even harder until she gets nosebleeds, urinates on herself, and worst of all, her grades begin to falter.
+She somehow finds time to sort of date her physics TA / local band member, Dani (Dilone).
+He grows increasingly concerned about Alex’s deteriorating mental state (“Just like in high school, all for high fives at the podium…”).
+This all culminates in… well, I won’t reveal that here, but I will say that perhaps Alex discovers herself, in a way.

-Hadaway has been around the block when it comes to filmmaking– she’s worked in the sound and editorial departments of numerous big-budget Hollywood titles, as well as straight-to-VOD oddities.
-Judging by The Novice, she learned a thing or two, demonstrating absolute confidence and vital originality as the film’s writer and director.
+Hadaway has been around the block when it comes to filmmaking– she’s worked in the sound and editorial departments of numerous big-budget titles, as well as straight-to-VOD oddities.
+But, judging by The Novice, she learned a thing or two, demonstrating absolute confidence and vital originality.
 Her approach resembles that of the rowers: no-nonsense, deliberate, focused.

-Cinematographer Todd Martin’s camera stays on Alex, the chatter of her peers reduced to background noise, Alex Weston’s score further heightening the intensity.
-Hadaway is unafraid of stylistic flourishes, like the disorienting, rapid-fire montages exemplifying Alex’s mental state or a training sequence basked in shadow, the world condensed to just Alex and Jamie.
+Cinematographer Todd Martin’s camera stays on Alex, the chatter of her peers reduced to background noise, while Alex Weston’s score further heightens the intensity.
+The filmmaker is unafraid of stylistic flourishes, like the disorienting, rapid-fire montages exemplifying Alex’s mental state or a training sequence basked in shadow, the world condensed to just Alex and Jamie.

-Depicting an insatiable quest for erudition and accomplishment gone berserk, Hadaway implies that the roots of the problem may lie in our education system, all about attaining scholarships and fulfilling unrealistic expectations.
+Depicting an insatiable quest for erudition and accomplishment gone berserk, The Novice implies that the roots of the problem may lie in our education system.
+A system that is all about attaining scholarships and fulfilling unrealistic expectations.
 Quite a feat for an underdog sports flick.
 Hadaway may be a novice at helming feature-length films, but that doesn’t make her any less of a visionary.

 The Novice screened at the 2021 Tribeca Film Festival.